 - 1. The base offense level assumes that the offense was committed for profit.
 In the infrequent case where the defendant did not commit the offense for profit and the offense did not involve physical force or coercion, the Commission recommends a downward departure of 8 levels. - 2.
 The enhancement for physical force, or coercion, anticipates no bodily injury.
 If bodily injury results, an upward departure may be warranted.
 See Chapter Five, Part K (Departures). - 3.
-"Coercion," as used in this guideline, includes any form of conduct that negates the voluntariness of the behavior of the person transported. - 4.
-For the purposes of §3B1.1 (Aggravating Role), the persons transported are considered participants only if they assisted in the unlawful transportation of others. - 5.
-For the purposes of Chapter Three, Part D (Multiple Counts), each person transported is to be treated as a separate, distinct offense, even if several persons are transported in a single act.
+"Coercion," as used in this guideline, includes any form of conduct that negates the voluntariness of the behavior of the person transported.
+This factor would apply, for example, where the ability of the person being transported to appraise or control conduct was substantially impaired by drugs or alcohol.
+In the case of transportation involving an adult, rather than a minor, this characteristic generally will not apply where the alcohol or drug was voluntarily taken. - 4.
+For the purposes of \$3B1.1 (Aggravating Role), the persons transported are considered participants only if they assisted in the unlawful transportation of others. - 5.
+For the purposes of Chapter Three, Part D (Multiple Counts), each person transported is to be treated as a separate victim.
+Consequently, multiple counts involving the transportation of different persons are not to be grouped together under §3D1.2 (Groups of Closely-Related Counts).
+Special instruction (c)(1) directs that if the relevant conduct of an offense of conviction includes more than one person being transported, whether specifically cited in the count of conviction or not, each such person shall be treated as if contained in a separate count of conviction.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendments 157 and 158).
+Amended effective November 1, 1989 (see Appendix C, amendments 157 and 158); November 1, 1990 (see Appendix C, amendment 322).